dungtl2003/snipping-tool/README.md

 ### Features

-- Take a screenshot of a selected area.
+- Take a screenshot of a selected area or the whole screen.
 - Copy the screenshot to the clipboard.
 - Have its own clipboard history.
 - Color picker.